exadel-inc/etoolbox-authoring-kit/docs/md/injectors.md

 ```

-One or more filters can be specified as references to classes that implement `Predicate<Resource>`:
+Children's filters can be specified as references to classes that implement `Predicate<Resource>`:

 ```
 @Children(name = "list", filters = DateIsNotFuture.class)